A company identifies or singles out groups of customers for its products and directs some or all of its marketing activities at them.

-According to Kumar and Meenakshi, a target market is a group of people or organisations for which a company designs, implements, and maintain a marketing mix intended to meet the needs of the group, resulting in mutual beneficial and satisfying exchanges.
+According to Kumar and Meenakshi, a target market is a group of people or organizations for which a company designs, implements, and maintains a marketing mix intended to meet the needs of the group, resulting in mutual beneficial and satisfying exchanges.

 From this definition, it might be understood that there is no company in this competitive world that can be proud of serving all customers in a broad market such as newspapers or computers.

 The compelling reason is that customers are too numerous and diverse in their buying requirements.
 As a result of this, every customer-oriented company consciously has to identify its market segments, which it can effectively serve.
 To them, segmentation involves identification of groups of individuals or organizations that have significant implications for determination of a marketing strategy.
 It is about dividing a diverse market into a smaller, more similar submarkets.

 You know the objective?
 It is aimed at identifying groups of customers with similar requirements, so that they can be served effectively while being of a sufficient size for the product to be supplied efficiently.
 It is the basis by which marketers understand their markets and develop strategies for serving their chosen customers better than competition.

 A very important thing that marketers and marketing students need to understand is that segmentation provides the basis for selection of target markets.
 And so we will say that a target market is a chosen segment of the market which a marketer or company has decided to serve.